Pascal-So/aris-groundstation/README.md

 Some of the behaviour of the frontend / server can be adjusted in `visualization/src/config.js` and `server/config.js`.

 ## Todo

+Things that would be nice to have, but are not critical to the 2019 competition:

+* Make server and frontend work with both 2018 and 2019 databases.
+* Clean up server/index.js, this should probably not just be all in one file.
+Also what is this ifdb mess.
+* Add reverse proxy to server containers so that we can have all communication on ports 80/443.

 ## Troubleshooting